assiamoksit/movie-roi-sql-analysis/README.md

 ![Average ROI by Release Month](charts/release_month_roi.png)

-I expected summer to dominate, and July does perform well — but September actually came out on top.
+I expected summer to dominate, and July does perform well, but September actually came out on top.
 My guess is there's less competition for audience attention right after summer ends, giving films more room to stand out.
-That's a theory, not a conclusion — it would be worth looking at which specific movies are driving September's number before treating this as a reliable pattern.
+That's a theory, not a conclusion, it would be worth looking at which specific movies are driving September's number before treating this as a reliable pattern.

 ## What I'd Suggest, If This Were a Real Studio Decision